freedomofpress/securedrop/docs/install.md

 This lists the Tor hidden service URLs for the `Source Server` as well for the two journalists on the `Document Server`.
 It also lists the auth value for each journalist.
 Save those lines because you'll need them when setting up the `Journalist Workstations`.

 In this case, the `Source Server`'s Tor hidden service URL is http://bh33efgmt5ai32te.onion/.
+The Tor hidden service URL for the first journalist is: http://b6ferdazsj2v6agu.onion/
-The Tor hidden service URL for the first journalist is: http://b6ferdazsj2v6agu.onion/ The Tor hidden service URL for the second journalist is: http://kx7bdewk4x4wait2.onion/
+The Tor hidden service Auth value for the first journalist is: AHgaX9YrO/zanQmSJnILvB
+The Tor hidden service URL for the second journalist is: http://kx7bdewk4x4wait2.onion/
+The Tor hidden service Auth value for the first journalist is: qpTMeWZSTdld7gWrB72RtR

 * Step 6: Clean up puppet and install files.

 Then choose 0 to quit.
-When you are done, you then need to run some commands to help start the `sshfs` connection between the `Source Server` and the `Document Server`.
-SSH into the `Source Server` and run:

-    sudo -u www-data ssh journalist exit

-This tried to SSH into the `Document Server`.
-If the fingerprint is correct accept it.
-Then start `sshfs`.

-    sudo /etc/network/if-up.d/mountsshfs

 Once you have completed these steps, the SecureDrop web application should be setup.